jmhobbs/TagNest/README.markdown

 TagNest will not edit your files or directories, it just sets up a database that monitors and tags/indexes them for you to search.

+## Status ##
+TagNest currently has a working release, at commit <tt>fa5008920dcace5a23e77e3113149f9aba509149</tt>.
+Content indexing is not active in this release, but tagging is.

 ## Screen Shots ##

 ### Log Window ###